Skip to content

 }

-/* SIMPLE_DEV_PM_OPS fills system sleep callbacks (suspend/resume/freeze/thaw/etc.)
+/* DEFINE_SIMPLE_DEV_PM_OPS fills system sleep callbacks (suspend/resume/

-with the same pair of functions.
-Runtime PM callbacks need SET_RUNTIME_PM_OPS. */
+freeze/thaw/poweroff/restore) with the same pair of functions.
+Runtime

-static SIMPLE_DEV_PM_OPS(mynic_pm_ops, mynic_suspend, mynic_resume);
+static DEFINE_SIMPLE_DEV_PM_OPS(mynic_pm_ops, mynic_suspend, mynic_resume);

-SIMPLE_DEV_PM_OPS (defined in include/linux/pm.h) is a convenience macro that fills the system sleep callbacks (suspend, resume, freeze, thaw, poweroff, restore) with the same pair of functions.
+DEFINE_SIMPLE_DEV_PM_OPS (defined in include/linux/pm.h) is a convenience macro that fills the system sleep callbacks (suspend, resume, freeze, thaw, poweroff, restore) with the same pair of functions.
 Note: it does not wire up runtime PM callbacks (runtime_suspend, runtime_resume) — those require SET_RUNTIME_PM_OPS separately.

 Lesson: an absent callback is not a safe default for devices with hardware state.
 Use CONFIG_PM_DEBUG during development; test with echo mem > /sys/power/state before submitting any driver.